-Vodka and water are pretty good at disinfecting on their own, but a pleasantly-scented spray is way more likely to be used in my household.
-So I add various essential oils to my homemade disinfectant spray for both aroma and added disinfecting properties.
+Vodka is pretty darn good at disinfecting on its own, but a pleasantly-scented spray is way more likely to be used in my household.
+So I add various essential oils to my DIY disinfectant spray for both aroma and added disinfecting properties.

 - peppermint + tea tree